pkdevboxy/features/android/compile-dependencies/depends-on-jvm-library/README.md

   - Will need a way to either:
     - Have the android plugin provide a variant compatibility rule for matching `AndroidPlatform` to `JavaPlatform`
     - OR Have the android library expose the `JavaPlatform` directly as a variant axis
+- [ ] Allow language transform to apply directly to `JvmAssembly` instead of applying to `BinarySpec` `WithJvmAssembly`
+    - This will require that all context be provided by the `LanguageSourceSet` or `JvmAssembly`

 ## Related work